-\Consistency and time in a stretching program will show improvements in flexibility\
+Consistency and time in a stretching program will show improvements in flexibility

-Flag football requires a large amount of flexibility from the legs, core muscles, and upper body.
+Softball requires a large amount of flexibility from the legs, core muscles, and upper body especially the shoulders.
 If any one of these areas is inflexible it could hurt your game tremendously.
-This is why it is very important to make sure you stretch every time before and after you play, train, and feel tight.
-On the next few pages we will go through a basic stretching program that will include both static and dynamic movements to improve your flexibility while on the greens.
+This is why it is very important to make sure you stretch every time before and after playing, train, and feel tight.
+On the next few pages we will go through a basic stretching program that will include both static and dynamic movements to improve your flexibility while on the field.

-FLAG FOOTBALL WORKOUT WARM UP
+SOFTBALL WORKOUT WARM UP

 - 1. Begin a general warm-up period, which may consist of 2-5 minutes of slow jogging or riding a stationary Bike - 2.
-On completion of the general warm-up period mark off approximately a 15 yard area with cones.
+At the completion of the general warm-up period, mark off approximately a 15-yard area with cones.
 Perform the following dynamic stretches.